-A Cost and Resource Management Plan for FY2014-15 utilizes \$2.95 million of General Fund reserves, as a means to offset the budget shortfall for FY2014-15.
-The General Fund Budget includes \$479.53 million of revenue (including transfers) and \$482.48 million of expenditures (including transfers).
+The Cost and Resource Management Plan for FY2016-17 utilizes funds from the School Finance Act and managed use of General Fund reserves to achieve a balanced budget that is consistent with the strategic mission and values of Cherry Creek Schools.
+The Plan for FY2016-17 utilizes \$14.88 million of General Fund reserves, as a means to offset the funding gap for FY2016-17.
+The General Fund Budget includes \$504.73 million of revenue (including transfers) and \$519.61 million of expenditures (including transfers) after adjustments.